ltelab/disdrodb/docs/source/sensor_configs.rst

 -----------------------

-The ``l0b_encodings.yml`` file lists the variables that are allow to be saved into the DISDRODB L0B netCDF format.
+The ``l0b_encodings.yml`` file lists the variables that are allow to be saved into the DISDRODB L0B netCDF4 format.

-For each variable, you need to specify the compression options, the data type, the ``_FillValue`` to store i.e. ``NaN`` values (if integer data type), the chunk size across the time (and diameter and/or velocity) dimensions.
+For each variable, you need to specify the compression options, the data type, the ``_FillValue`` (to convert the ``NaN`` values when saving arrays to an integer data type) and the chunk size across the time (and diameter and/or velocity) dimensions.
-The specified key values are used to define, for each variable, the specific netCDF encodings.
+The specified key values are used to define, for each variable, the specific netCDF4 encodings.